arthur-littm/blog-posts/fromv3tov4.md

 # From Bootstrap v3 to v4

-The new version of Bootstrap (4.0) has brought a lot of awesome new things, like an improved grid system for perfect responsiveness with 5 breakpoints (xs, sm, md, lg, xl), a flexbox system for complex layouts, many new utility classes that allow you to build you the design of you project in no time and much more!
+The new version of Bootstrap (4.0) has brought a lot of awesome new things, like an improved grid system for perfect responsiveness with 5 breakpoints (xs, sm, md, lg, xl), a flexbox system for complex layouts, many new utility classes that allow you to build the design of your project in no time and much more!

 If you are used to previous version of Bootstrap (3.3 or lower) it can be a little disorienting to migrate to the newest version with all these changes.
 This articles aims to show you how to use the Bootstrap version 4.0 if you are used to 3.3 or lower.